single-channel digital video, colour, sound

 Frances Barrett, born 1983, Sydney.
 Lives and works Sydney.

-Kate Blackmore, born 1982, Sydney.
+Kate Blackmore, born 1982, Adelaide.
 Lives and works Sydney.

 Kelly Doley, born 1984, Sydney.
 Lives and works Sydney.

 Diana Smith, born 1981, Sydney.
 Lives and works Sydney.

 Barbara Cleveland Institute (formerly Brown Council) is the collaborative practice of Sydney-based artists Frances Barrett, Kate Blackmore, Kelly Doley and Diana Smith, graduates of UNSW Art & Design, who have worked together since 2007.
 Spanning gallery and stage, and blurring distinctions between high and popular culture, the collective’s practice draws on the legacies of both the visual and performing arts, with influences as diverse as street theatre, amateur magic, vaudeville, stand-up comedy and the sideshow.
 Their work develops from processes of discussion and exchange, the artists meeting regularly to explore ideas and formulate provocations designed to inspire new work.